xvag/example-voting-app/README.md

 Continuous Integration Pipelines
 -----
+Instructions below are for deploying the CI Pipelines from the Jenkinsfiles which reside inside each app's folder.
+For more details about each Pipeline see the corresponding folder ([vote](https://github.com/xvag/instavote-ci/tree/master/vote), [worker](https://github.com/xvag/instavote-ci/tree/master/worker), [result](https://github.com/xvag/instavote-ci/tree/master/result)).
+The Pipelines run on Jenkins using kubernetes build agents.

 01. Create a secret (regcred) to allow Jenkins push images to Dockerhub:
 ```
 kubectl create secret -n jenkins docker-registry regcred \